-Wall-mounted mirrors are the go-to option for workout rooms in general because they’re “out of sight, out of mind”.
+Wall-mounted mirrors are the go-to option for workout rooms because they’re “out of sight, out of mind.”
 They’re much safer on the wall with all the barbells and dumbbells that can easily break the mirror on impact.

 Frame vs. Frameless

-Frameless mirrors are more suitable for home gyms but they’re prone to chipping and cracking on the edges.
+Frameless mirrors are more suitable gym mirrors for a home gym, but they’re prone to chipping and cracking on the edges.

 They also have the added perk of being expandable.
-In other words, you can hang 2 or more of them next to each other to have a larger overall mirroring.
+In other words, you can hang 2 or more of them next to each other to have a larger overall mirror.

 Framed mirrors are much easier to hang, as you can simply install them using the frame itself.
 However, they’re almost always locked to the dimensions they offer.

 Related Article: 20 Home Fitness Equipment Brands (That We Trust)